 Earth Day History

 Earth Day seeks to highlight and promote efforts dedicated to the protection of the environment.
-As we enter the 21st century, we face many environmental crises, including global warming, deforestation, endangered wildlife, shortages of potable water and widespread pollution, all which negatively affect our planet’s resources and can have adverse effects on our long-term lifestyle and health.
+As we enter the 21st century, we face many environmental crises including global warming, deforestation, endangered wildlife, shortages of potable water, and widespread pollution.
+These crises negatively affect our planet’s resources, and they pose serious risk to our long-term lifestyles and health.

 Top Tweets for Earth Day -

 In the News and Trending for Earth DayUpdated BTS x Earth Day 2021 | Brand – Hyundai Worldwide